RabindraManandhar/IoT-Data-Pipeline/k8s/TECHNICAL_DOCUMENTATION.md

 ---

-This document provides comprehensive technical documentation for an IoT data pipeline deployed on Google Kubernetes Engine.
+This document provides comprehensive technical documentation for an IoT data pipeline deployed on a local Kubernetes Cluster.
 The system processes real-time environmental sensor data from RuuviTag devices through ESP32 gateways.

 ---